mesonbuild/meson/docs/markdown/snippets/introspect_breaking_format.md

 Furthermore, the `filename` and `install_filename` keys in the targets introspection are now lists of strings with identical length.

-The `--traget-files` option is now deprecated, since the same information can be acquired from the `--tragets` introspection API.
+The `--target-files` option is now deprecated, since the same information can be acquired from the `--tragets` introspection API.